 Paladin encourages shareholders to attend and participate at the Company's Annual General Meeting.
 Paladin provides an opportunity for shareholders to submit questions or comments in advance of the general meeting and where appropriate, these questions will be answered at the general meeting.
 All substantive resolutions at a general meeting are decided by a poll.
-Notice of meetings are dispatched to all shareholders by post or email and are also placed on the Company's website.
+Notices of meetings are dispatched to all shareholders by post or email and are also placed on the Company's website www.paladinenergy.com.au.